 Interdisciplinary Studies in Three Departments

 An interdisciplinary studies major prepares students for careers that require depth of understanding in several fields.
 The arts, law, medicine, and human services are areas in which an interdisciplinary background may be helpful.
 Students should check with prospective employers to determine whether the proposed curriculum provides the appropriate preparation.
-Also, students preparing for graduate school should consult a graduate advisor in the field to determine if the Interdisciplinary Studies in Three Departments major meets their requirements.
+Also, students preparing for graduate school should consult a graduate adviser in the field to determine if the Interdisciplinary Studies in Three Departments major meets their requirements.

 The Interdisciplinary Studies in Three Departments major provides students with the opportunity to create their own unique programs by combining courses from three participating departments in a cohesive plan.
 This is not a collection of various minors, but an in-depth, interdisciplinary study.
 Students are asked to defend their major plan orally and in writing, and must be able to show that it has been carefully designed.